Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

-where $m(3;2^1) = 1$ is the number of ways to write a single transposition, e.g. $(12)$, as product of three transpositions in $S_2$. \item If the extra transpositions mix two distinct $2$-cycles, e.g. $(12)(34)$, within $S_4$, then
+where $m(3;2^1) = 1$ is the number of ways to write a single transposition, e.g. $(12)$, as the ordered product of three transpositions in $S_2$.
+(The denominator accounts for the fact that when we integrate over the positions of the three kinks, their order is fixed.)

-where we subtracted the \textit{factorized} cases already considered in Eq.~\ref{eq:m2dec}.
-In the example of $(12)(34)$, they would corresponds to the four orderings of $(12)(12)(12)(34)$ and another four by exchanging $(12) \leftrightarrow (34)$, which leads to the factor of $8$. \item Finally, if the extra transpositions mix one $2$-cycle with one $1$-cycle, we have